-You body needs energy to survive.
-When you experience naturally high levels of energy, it provides you with the vitality you need to live a productive life.
+Your body needs energy to survive.
+When you experience naturally high energy levels, it provides you with the vitality you need to live a productive life.

-Naturally high energy levels are the key to having optimal physical and mental health because your body has the sustainable fuel it needs to properly run.
+Naturally, high energy levels are the key to optimal physical and mental health because your body has the sustainable fuel it needs to run properly.

-Having physical energy is critical to being able to exercise, work, and play.
+Having physical energy is critical to exercising, working, and playing.
 Having the physical energy you need to not live a sedentary lifestyle helps control your weight, prevent cardiovascular disease, and fight off symptoms of anxiety and depression.

 Our bodies are constantly being invaded by bacteria, viruses, and potentially dangerous parasites.
 At the same time, we are exposed to millions of chemicals, environmental toxins, and other harmful pollutants.